 Overview Map of South Rim Village Parking Lots

-While lots 1-4 near the Grand Canyon Visitor Center provide for convenient parking, these lots fill by late morning during busy periods, including spring break, summer and holidays during the fall and winter.
+While lots 1-4 near the Visitor Center Plaza provide for convenient parking, these lots fill by late morning during busy periods, including spring break, summer and holidays during the fall and winter.

 Additional parking is available in lots A-B at Market Plaza and C-D in the Village Historic District.
 The 3 lots that can accommodate RVs (1, B, and D) are indicated by green arrows.

 Parking at Market Plaza and in the Village Historic District (Lots A-D)

 Parking is available in lots throughout Grand Canyon Village.
 Please avoid parking along the roadside except where signs or lines on the road indicate that it is permissible.
 RVs and vehicles with trailers should only park in designated areas.
 Large vehicles should NOT pull across multiple regular parking spaces.
 Lots A-D are described in more detail here and shown in the map above.

 Lot A: Near Park Headquarters, is a long parking lot, across the street from Market Plaza.
 It tends fill in the early afternoon.
 Lot A does NOT have space for RVs or vehicles with trailers

 Lot B: Near the businesses in Market Plaza.
 This is the largest lot and has space for RVs and vehicles with trailers.
 This lot tends to fill in early afternoon.
 The Post Office, Chase Bank, General Store and Yavapai Lodge are located here

 Lot C: This small lot in the village, near the intersection of Center and Village Loop Roads may have parking spots when others lots are filled.
 Lot C does NOT have space for RVs or vehicles with trailers

 Lot D: A large lot near the Backcountry Information Center (BIC) in the Village.
 May have parking spots when others lots are filled.
 The southern portion of this lot, just beyond the BIC building, has large, pull-through spaces for RVs and vehicles with trailers.